vintoniuk/anadeabot/README.md

 - answer questions from users based on a FAQ

-- detect struggles of a user and send requests to support if needed
+- detect struggles of a user and send requests for support if needed

 ##### Stack

 The stack the app is built with is:

-- LangGraph as a framework
+- `LangGraph` as a framework

-- LangChain for RAG and model interactions
+- `LangChain` for RAG and model interactions

-- Pyrogram as an interface and API of the application
+- `Pyrogram` as an interface and API of the application

-- PostgreSQL as a primary database and a vectorstore
+- `PostgreSQL` as a primary database and a vectorstore

 ##### Overview